Private Rented Accommodation and Pets

 What is the Law?

 The Residential Tenancies Act covers privately rented accommodation in Ireland outlining basic statutory obligations for both landlords and tenants.
 The law is silent on whether a person can have a pet or not.
+Threshold would like to see the law allow tenants to have pets when renting.

 If you are offered or you have a lease or contract it may or may not have a specific clause in relation to pets.
 If there is a clause which prohibits having pets then you cannot have pets as this would be a breach of your tenancy obligations and could potentially put your tenancy at risk.